Tim Godfrey (musician)

-Tim Godfrey is a Nigerian gospel singer.
+Timothy Chukwudi Godfrey (born 26 August 1980) is a Nigerian gospel singer.
 He is best known for his song Nara in collaboration with Travis Greene.
 He is the founder and owner of the record label Rox Nation and also the Founder of Xtreme Crew.

 Career

 Early life and career beginnings

-Timothy Chukwudi Godfrey was born on the 26th day of August in the year 1980 to the Family of Mr. and Mrs. Victor Godfrey in Kaduna, Nigeria.
-He is the second born of his parents that has six (6) children.
-He had his primary education in Kaduna Nigeria, although he hails from Abia State.
+Timothy Chukwudi Godfrey was born on 26 August 1980 to Mr. and Mrs. Victor Godfrey in Kaduna, Nigeria.
+He is the second born of his parents that has six children.
+He had his primary education in Kaduna Nigeria, although he hails from Anambra State.
 He got an honorary Doctorate degree in Fine Art and Musicology at the Trinity International University of Ambassadors, Georgia, USA in 2018.

 Career highlights

 Tim Godfrey is the convener of the annual Fearless Gospel Concert, which has hosted several international gospel artists, including Marvin Sapp, Kirk Franklin, Travis Greene, Israel Houghton, JJ Hairston, Sammie Okposo and others.

-In 2018, Tim Godfrey featured Travis Greene in the breakout hit song, Nara, which has earned over 60 million views on Youtube.
+In 2018, he featured Travis Greene in the breakout hit song, Nara, which has earned over 111 million views on Youtube.
 In 2019, he featured Israel Houghton on the single, Toya and collaborated with JJ Hairston on the single Onaga off the latter's album.